pyven-dr/Meteo-script/README.md

 # Meteo Sript

+## Way better than looking outside

-## A simple script that display the weather in the terminal
+### A simple script that display the weather in the terminal

 That shell script use the api of [open-meteo](https://open-meteo.com/) to display the meteo on a terminal